Roger Y. Tsien: Research and career

+A colorful series of fluorescent proteins before (top) and after (bottom) excitation, which were engineered by the Tsien lab.

+Bacterial colonies expressing the various red fluorescent proteins engineered by the Tsien lab, which were plated by the group to spell out their namesake (2002).

 In 2004, Tsien was awarded the Wolf Prize in Medicine "for his seminal contribution to the design and biological application of novel fluorescent and photolabile molecules to analyze and perturb cell signal transduction."

 In 2008, Tsien shared the Nobel Prize in Chemistry with Osamu Shimomura and Martin Chalfie for "the green fluorescent protein: discovery, expression and development."

 Fluorescent proteins

 The multicolored fluorescent proteins developed in Tsien's lab are used by scientists to track where and when certain genes are expressed in cells or in whole organisms.
 Typically, the gene coding for a protein of interest is fused with the gene for a fluorescent protein, which causes the protein of interest to glow inside the cell when the cell is irradiated with a suitable wavelength of light and allows microscopists to track its location in real time.
 This is such a popular technique that it has added a new dimension to the fields of molecular biology, cell biology, and biochemistry.

 Since the discovery of the wild type GFP, numerous different mutants of GFP have been engineered and tested.
 The first significant leap forward was a single point mutation (S65T) reported by Tsien in 1995 in Nature.
 This mutation dramatically improved the fluorescent (both intensity and photostability) and spectral characteristics of GFP.
 A shift of the major excitation peak to 488 nm with the emission peak staying at 509 nm thus can be clearly observed, which matched very well the spectral characteristics of commonly available FITC facilities.
 All these then largely amplified the practicality of using GFP by scientists in their research.
 Tsien mainly contributed to much of our understanding of how GFP works and for developing new techniques and mutants of GFP.

 Former trainees of Roger Y. Tsien include Atsushi Miyawaki and Alice Y. Ting.

 Timelines of GFP-development involved by Tsien: